pepmadon/bandmember/libs/bandmember/map/feature-map/README.md

-# bandmember-map
+# bandmember-map-feature-map

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test bandmember-map` to execute the unit tests.
+Run `nx test bandmember-map-feature-map` to execute the unit tests.